-Feel free to use these handouts with your students.
+Feel free to download and use these handouts with your students.

 I am in the process of developing school programs in conjunction with my debut picture book, “Adrian Simcox Does NOT Have a Horse.”
 That information will be posted here as soon as it is available.

 In the meantime, I’m pleased to offer FREE, 20-minute Skype sessions with students.
 Each school year, I will set aside time for one of these visits per month.
 The schedule is filled on a first-come, first-served basis.

 At this time, these visits are reserved for public schools only, and I am particularly interested in requests from public schools with high economic need.
 These are schools which do not have the funds to pay for author visits, and I want to try and reach kids who might otherwise not have the opportunity to talk to an author.

 If you’d like to request a Skype visit, please send answers to the following questions in an email to email@example.com

 - Your name, what grade you teach, the name of your school, its location and time zone